 Allowing toddlers to have arts and crafts time is important for their development.
 It can be a great time to teach Baby about colors, textures, and that getting a little dirty is perfectly OK.
 Here’s a beginner’s guide on creating art with your toddler (without the stress of a mess)!

 - Provide protection: This is a rule that covers a lot of ground when it comes to making art with Baby.
 You can protect surfaces by throwing a vinyl tablecloth over your table, or even a shower curtain liner on the floor.
 Dressing Baby in clothes you won’t mind seeing stained if that “washable” paint doesn’t wash out as easily as it claims, and dressing yourself the same way in case Baby feels the need to give you a painty hug can take some of the stress out of the idea of a mess.
 For Baby, less clothing might actually be better, if both of you are comfortable with that, since bare skin can be cleaned up easily in a bath Baby probably had coming anyway.
-Lastly, of course, art products that are age appropriate and non-toxic will keep Baby safe as well as happy as he explores his artistic side.
+Lastly, of course, art products that are age appropriate and non-toxic will keep Baby safe as well as happy as they explore their artistic side.

 - Set the space: Now that you’re ready to go, it’s time to set up the workspace for Baby.
-Keeping it simple can be a great place to start, since setting out too many materials at once can overwhelm a young child, and cause him to lose focus.
+Keeping it simple can be a great place to start, since setting out too many materials at once can overwhelm a young child, and cause them to lose focus.
 Set the stage in an area you’re comfortable seeing get a little messy – maybe even outside, if the weather permits it.
-This will help keep things relaxed, since you won’t be able to really enjoy the process if you feel like you need to clean up after him with every stroke.
+This will help keep things relaxed, since you won’t be able to really enjoy the process if you feel like you need to clean up after them with every stroke.

 - Prepare a bath: You’ll see.